On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-For $6$-\textsc{aurv}, we have two voters with lists $L(\sigma)$ instead of three.
-The same reduction holds as for $7$-\textsc{surv}, since a majority of all 6 voters, that is, the 4 voters with rankings $\pi_{1},\pi_{2},\pi_{3},\pi_{4}$ must prefer $\zeta$ to~$L(\sigma)$.
+For $6$-\textsc{wurv}, we have two voters with lists $L(\sigma)$ instead of three.
+The same reduction holds as for $7$-\textsc{surv}, since an absolute majority of all six voters, that is, the four voters with rankings $\pi_{1},\pi_{2},\pi_{3},\pi_{4}$, must prefer $\zeta$ to~$L(\sigma)$.

-We keep the same instance for $6$-\textsc{surv}.
-Now only two voters prefer $L(\sigma)$ to $\zeta$, and thus $\zeta$ is more popular than $L(\sigma)$ in the simple sense if and only if at least 3 of the remaining 4 voters prefer $\zeta$ to $L(\sigma)$, and none of these four voters prefer $L(\sigma)$ to~$\zeta$.
+To show \dmrev{the} NP-hardness of $6$-\textsc{surv}, we keep the same instance as for $6$-\textsc{surv}.
+Now only two voters prefer $L(\sigma)$ to $\zeta$, and thus $\zeta$ is more popular than $L(\sigma)$ in the simple sense if and only if at least three of the remaining four voters prefer $\zeta$ to $L(\sigma)$, and none of these four voters prefer $L(\sigma)$ to~$\zeta$.
 Even though it is not directly observed by van Zuylen et al., their $\NP$-hardness proof carries over to this case without modification. \end{proof}

-\subsection{The relationship with the Kemeny consensus}
+\section{The relationship with the Kemeny consensus}